riadjoseph/Go_Seo/README.md

 # Go_Seo
 A series of command line utilities to support SEO actions.
-Developed in Golang.
+Developed in Go.

 ## apiTester
 Example utilisation of a range of Botify APIs.
 Included in this version are: